eswlab/orphan-prediction/README.md

 	- Generate BAM file for each SRA-SRR id, merge them to generate a single sorted BAM file
 	- Run Trinity to generate transcriptome assembly using the BAM file
 	- Run TransDecoder on Trinity transcripts to predict ORFs and translate them to protein
-	- Download SwissProt curated proteins (use proteins from Viridaplantae for plants)
+	- Download SwissProt curated proteins (use proteins from Viridiplantae for plants)
 	- Run MAKER with transcripts (Trinity), proteins (TransDecoder and SwissProt), in homology-only mode
 	- Use the MAKER predictions to train SNAP and AUGUSTUS.
 Self-train GeneMark
 	- Run second round of MAKER with the above (SNAP, AUGUSTUS, and GeneMark) ab initio predictions plus the results from previous MAKER rounds.

 3. Run Direct Inference evidence-based predictions:
 	- Align RNA-Seq with splice aware aligner (STAR or HiSat2 preferred, HiSat2 used here)
-	- Generate BAM file for each SRA-SRR id, merge these to generate a single BAM file sorted by XXX.@AS HOW SORTED?
+	- Generate BAM file for each SRA-SRR id, merge these to generate a single BAM file sorted by coordinates.
 	- Use the sorted BAM file with multiple transcript assemblers for genome guided transcript assembly:
 		* Trinity GG
 		* Class2